konturio/event-api/README.md

 ##### Job configuration

-There are 4 jobs collecting the data.
+Jobs for data import:
-- `hpSrvImport` - collects the raw data from PDC's Hazard and Product service (HpSrv);
+- `hpSrvImport` - collects the raw data from PDC's Hazard and Product service (HpSrv)
-- `gdacsImport` - collects the raw data from Gdacs;
+- `gdacsImport` - collects the raw data from Gdacs
+- ...

+Jobs for data processing:
-- `normalization` - normalizes the raw data;
+- `normalization` - normalizes the raw data
-- `eventCombination` - combines episodes from normalized records into Kontur events;
+- `eventCombination` - combines episodes from normalized records into Kontur events
-- `feedComposition` - creates customer feeds from normalized episodes.
+- `feedComposition` - creates customer feeds from normalized episodes
+- `enrichment` - enriches events and episodes with analytics

 ```yaml
 scheduler: